Create a unique, rustic wooden garden path for your garden or yard in a quick afternoon, with a clever frame that won’t easily rot!

 Preparing the area

-1. Clean out the area you wish to place your garden walkway, then lower the depth of the sod.
+1. Clear out the garden beds you wish to place your garden walkway, then lower the depth of the sod.

 The soil was scooped out to lower the level of the pathway, so once the wood was in position, the garden path would be level with the attached driveway and lawn.